prvdmwrong/prvdmwrong/docs/reference/error-messages.md

 **Thrown by:** [`prvd.preload`](core/providers/preload.md),

-`prvd.preload(instances, predicate)` loaded a module which threw an error that Oh My Prvd cannot handle.
+`prvd.preload(instances, predicate)` loaded a module which threw an error that Prvd 'M Wrong cannot handle.
 The error includes a more specific message which can be used to diagnose the issue.

 ---